🔌 API Cost Calculator

 Should I use serverless or traditional VMs for my API?

 Use serverless when: traffic is unpredictable or spiky, you have <100K requests/day, or you want zero ops overhead.
+AWS Lambda costs $0.20 per 1M requests + compute time — at 100ms/512MB, 1M requests/day runs ~$24/month.
 Use VMs when: traffic is steady and predictable (reserved VMs are 5-10× cheaper at scale), you need persistent connections, or have heavy background processing.
-For most startups, serverless until 1M+ requests/day makes economic sense.
+Cloudflare Workers is a strong middle ground: edge-native, zero egress, $5/month for 10M requests.

 Related Calculators